intellectivelab/docs.intellectivelab.com/_docs/tutorials-and-development/how-to-create-page.md

 ### Text

 Use `# Heading Level 1` with all capital letters to write titles of chapters.
+The first heading on page should be `# Heading`, otherwise automatic ToC might work incorrectly.

 Use `## Heading level 2`, `### Heading level 3` and `#### Heading level 4` with only first capital letter to write subchapters.